jg210/react-game/README.md

 Configure the following environment variables:

 * GITHUB_TOKEN - for upload artifacts to github pages (master branch only).
+* GOOGLE_ANALYTICS_TRACKING_ID - the ID is available from the GA console under Tracking Info > Tracking Code (master branch only).
 * SENTRY_AUTH_TOKEN - for uploading release metadata to sentry crash reporting system (master branch only).
 * SENTRY_ORG
 * SENTRY_DSN - the app's key for uploading crashes to sentry (master branch only).